Network regression and supervised centrality estimation: Methodology

 \subsection{SuperCENT methodology}

-From the two-stage procedure, we observe that the second step of estimation and inference in the regression model depends on the first step of centrality estimation.
-The more accurate the centrality estimates are, the better we are able to make inference in the regression model. {On the other hand, the centralities are incorporated in the regression model as regressors,} $(\bX, \by)$ have supervising effect on centrality estimation and can boost the estimation accuracy.
+In the two-stage procedure, the estimation of the regression model in Step 2 depends on the centrality estimation in Step 1.
+The more accurate the centrality estimates are, the better we are able to make inference in the regression model.
+On the other hand, the centralities are incorporated into the regression model as regressors, so $(\bX, \by)$ can supervise centrality estimation and thus boost the estimation accuracy.